traianrdu/ReinforcementRobot/README.md

 # ReinforcementCar

-This application will create an environment for training an DQN algorithm
+This application will create an environment for training a DQN algorithm.